The decline in Kinder Morgan Inc. (KMI) stock price is a huge buying opportunity

-Kinder Morgan Inc. (NYSE: KMI) is -24.23% lower on its value in year-to-date trading and has touched a low of $16.00 and a high of $22.58 in the current 52-week trading range.
-The KMI stock was last observed hovering at around $16.10 in the last trading session, with the day’s loss setting it -0.06% off its average median price target for the next 12 months.
+Kinder Morgan Inc. (NYSE: KMI) is -39.87% lower on its value in year-to-date trading and has touched a low of $13.22 and a high of $22.58 in the current 52-week trading range.
+The KMI stock was last observed hovering at around $14.78 in the last trading session, with the day’s loss setting it -2.05% off its average median price target of $21.00 for the next 12 months.
+It is also 51.04% off the consensus price target high of $26.00 offered by 26 analysts, but current levels are 9.07% higher than the price target low of $14.00 for the same period.

 Kinder Morgan Inc. (KMI) Analyst Forecasts